 In the UK, you will need to complete a veterinary degree that has been approved by the Royal College of Veterinary Surgeons.
 These degrees will typically take 5 years to complete, as opposed to 3 years for most other degrees.
 Possessing a degree in a related subject already can reduce this period to 4 years, as you will be entering at graduate level.
 Interestingly, like some other occupations, you can serve as a vet for the British Army, if you choose adventure over earning potential.

-In the US, veterinary school is a 4-year commitment after an undergraduate degree has been taken.
+In the US, veterinary school is a 4-year commitment after an undergraduate degree has been taken, and then the search for veterinary jobs can begin.

 In terms of salaries, vets work long hours but can make good money by owning or becoming a partner in their own practice.
 The business of selling pet products is a lucrative one, too.